HowlingWerewolf/SpringMVC_IMS/README.md

   - add product
   - delete product

-(TODO: add flyway so we don't have to run sql files manually) Run the createpg_db.sql
-  - create the springims user
-  - creates the db and the necessary tables
+Thanks to flyway, the basic tables are set up by default.
-  - fills up the tables with data
+  - product table, filled up with data
+  - user springims that can access this table

 In order to use selenium, install it to Firefox, then create 'c:/selenium' folder.